What is the book about?

-Even the format of the book itself was determined by research.
+Even the format of Eat Move Sleep was determined by research.
 Other authors would likely have taken the obvious route and split the book up into three distinct sections on eating moving and sleeping, respectively.

 But, ever attuned to the latest scientific findings, in his introduction Rath notes that “new research shows tackling multiple elements at the same time increases your odds of success.”
 (You can find the study he cites as evidence of this here.)

 As such, he structured the book around themes that will allow you to focus on all three elements together, improving the way you eat, move and sleep simultaneously.

 The book is full of references like that to “new research” or other scientific studies.
 How full?
 Let me put it this way: there are more than 400 citations.